Friday, September 22, 2023

 Damn you, Detective! - a science-fiction crime story

-Read this online book for FREE! › A funny crime story about a failed detective (Murphy Mellrow) and his sexy client, who also becomes his assistant, leads to an investigation, which surprisingly circles back to its ridiculous beginning.
-It's a detective novel (crime fiction with a political touch and humorous sci-fi twists) that breaks genre conventions.
+Read this online book for FREE! › A funny crime story about a failed detective (Murphy Mellrow) and his sexy client, who also becomes his assistant, leads to an investigation that surprisingly circles back to its ridiculous beginning.
+It's a wild detective novel (a crime fiction book with political salt and humorous sci-fi twists) that breaks genre conventions.

 _______